 One of the major criteria for these loans is that the home must be located in an area that the USDA deems to be ‘rural’ Borrowers should check the USDA website to check if the home they are interested in qualifies under USDA guidelines.

 Fortunately, the home does not have to be located in the sticks to be eligible; some homes that are located on the outskirts of major cities also may qualify for a guaranteed USDA loan.
 The eligibility map that USDA uses is still based upon 2000 census data.
 So, some homes on the map that aren’t really rural anymore still may qualify for a USDA loan.

-Down Payment Guidelines on USDA Loans
+What Are the Down Payment Guidelines on USDA Loans?

 USDA loans, along with military VA loans, are about the only 100% finance home loans left on the market today.
 FHA mortgage-loans require 3.5% down, although you can get the down payment in the form of a gift.

-Guaranteed, 100% financing USDA loans are available to people with ‘moderate’ incomes.
+Guaranteed, 100% home financing USDA loans are available to people with ‘moderate’ incomes.
 USDA states that ‘moderate’ means people with income up to 115% of the median income for the area.
 For example, a family of four in Orange County CA can make approximately $111,000 per year and still qualify.

 Many middle-class couples find that they are within the income limits set by USDA.

 Note that USDA will take into consideration all of the income in the house.
 If you have a 17-year-old in the house with a job, that income must be disclosed to the lender.
 The income does not have to be on the application but the lender does need to see all income in the house when determining if you are eligible.
 We suggest that you check the current USDA loan requirements for income before making an offer on a rural home.

 USDA Loan Terms